JeffersonLab/clas12-mcgen/gibuu/README.md

 Note, this includes a few automatic patches:
 1. Symlinking LHAPDF libraries, which will be built with the [Makefile above](../Makefile) if necessary, to a special directory inside GiBUU.
-2. Adding a dummy Fortran runtime, also for LHAPDF support.
+2. Adding a dummy Fortran routine, also for LHAPDF support.
 3. Increasing character array lengths to support long filesystem paths.
 4. "Fixing" ROOT version detection (probably broke with recent ROOT versions).